stoneMo/Multimodal_Graph_Matching_Net/README.md

 This repo heavily relies on [InstanceRefer](https://github.com/CurryYuan/InstanceRefer).
 Here is their README.

+We re-organized the code and also re-implemented/integrate [TGNN](https://github.com/hanhung/TGNN) in our repo.
+You could deploy different model by specifying `model_name`.

 ## InstanceRefer
 ### InstanceRefer: Cooperative Holistic Understanding for Visual Grounding on Point Clouds through Instance Multi-level Contextual Referring